airtap/airtap/README.md

 ## airtap.yml

 Airtap consumes a yaml config file.
-See the [zuul.yml](https://github.com/defunctzombie/zuul/wiki/zuul.yml) wiki page for all of the goodies this file provides.
+See the [airtap.yml](./doc/airtap.yml.md) guide for all of the goodies this file provides.

 It includes advanced usage like how to run an additional server to support tests that make ajax requests.